morlandi/editing-django-models-in-the-frontend/docs/source/topics/edit_a_django_model.rst

 Updating an existing object
 ---------------------------

-We treat the update of an existing object in a similar fashion.
+We treat the update of an existing object in a similar fashion, but binding the form to the specific database record.

 The view: